Find out about Eequine

 - Teach on a mechanical horse.

-Both horse and human health play vital roles in this industry and I believe, widely overlooked.
+Both horse and human health play vital roles in this industry and I believe, are widely overlooked.

 So this is my mission: